stevehoover/VSDOpen2020_TLV_RISC-V_Tutorial/README.md

 ## Starting-point code

-Use a link below to open the starting-point code for the CPU labs.
-Choose a link based on the month of your birth to help us distribute the load, and use "Open link in new tab" from the right-click pull-down menu.
+[comment]: <> (Use a link below to open the starting-point code for the CPU labs.
+Choose a link based on the month of your birth to help us distribute the load, and use "Open link in new tab" from the right-click pull-down menu.)

-<a href="https://myth2.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FVSDOpen2020_TLV_RISC-V_Tutorial%2Fmaster%2Fstarting_point.tlv" target="_blank" atom_fix="_">Jan-Dec</a>
+To begin the labs, right-click this <a href="https://myth2.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FVSDOpen2020_TLV_RISC-V_Tutorial%2Fmaster%2Fstarting_point.tlv" target="_blank" atom_fix="_">Starting-point code</a> and "open link in new tab".

+[comment]: <> (myth1 is also running, currently at half the capacity of myth2.
+In despiration, if you cannot reach me, you can provide a link similar to the one above for myth1.)

 ## After the Tutorial